lighthouse-no/sap-ms-teams-integration-poc/docs/azure_log_config.md

 ![Azure Create Log Analytics Workspace Instance](../img/azure_create_law_instance.jpg)

-Once the log analytics workspace instance has been created, you can now configure your bot to use this workspace.
+Once the log analytics workspace instance has been created, you can now configure your bot's log information to be written into this workspace.